Mandy Rose Slays In Shiny Black Latex Bra Top & Leggings: ‘Running Into The’ Royal Rumble

 The wrestler’s post got plenty of attention from her 2.7 million Instagram followers.
 At least 73,800 hit the like button to express their appreciation of Mandy’s looks and actions on the WWE TV show.
 More than 530 also took a moment to compose a thoughtful reply, with the WWE’s Nia Jax pointing out that a weapon like the one Mandy held wasn’t allowed in the Royal Rumble she mentioned in her hashtags.

 “Ummm, those are not allowed in the rumble, thank you very much,” wrote Nia with an eye-rolling smiley.
 More than 100 fans replied.
-Some Nia’s claims while others agreed the weapon would get Mandy thrown out of the contest quickly.
+Some rejected Nia’s claims, while others agreed the weapon would get Mandy thrown out of the contest quickly.

 Despite Nia’s reply, many of Mandy’s followers praised her post and her look.

 “Looking absolutely amazing beautiful sexy lady.
-I can’t wait to see you on RAW,” enthused one follower along with a line of red lips.
+I can’t wait to see you on RAW,” enthused one follower, along with a line of red lips.

 “That’s also what it looks like when you are running around in my mind all the time.
 I love those boots.
-Go kick some booty,” a second fan gushed along with red heart-eye and heart-blushing emoji.
+Go kick some booty,” a second fan gushed, including red heart-eye and heart-blushing emoji with their words.

 “Wow!
 Your arm definition is absolutely stunning in this picture, Mandy!
 Your whole body is goals for days.
 Keep up the great work.
-Can’t wait to watch you tonight,” wrote a third Instagram user, including hearts and flames.
+Can’t wait to watch you tonight,” wrote a third user, adding hearts and flames to their message.

 “You are so sexy.
-I love that suit on you,” a fourth devotee declared, including a line of flames.
+I love that suit on you,” a fourth devotee declared, including a line of flames with their post.

-Mandy recently showcased her round backside in a photo of herself wearing white panties and a flannel shirt as she reached to get a mug for coffee, The Inquisitr reported.
+This is hardly the first time Mandy has showed off her fit figure on social media.
+She recently showcased her round backside in a photo of herself wearing white panties and a flannel shirt as she reached to get a mug for coffee, The Inquisitr reported.